-A Building Survey (formerly known as a Structural survey) is a comprehensive inspection and report that would conform to Royal Institution of Chartered Surveyors (RICS) guidance and regulations.
+A Building Survey Level 3 (formerly known as a Structural Survey) is a comprehensive inspection and report carried out by Ian Vicary, a fully qualified and experienced member of the Royal Institution of Chartered Surveyors (RICS).
 It provides a full picture of the construction and condition.
 It is an in depth report that examines all aspects of the property, including:

 - Detailed description of the structure and main components,

-- Diagnosis and details of significant defects and remedial options,
+- Diagnosis and details of defects and remedial options,

-- Details of suspected significant defects with advice for investigation and repair,
+- Details of suspected defects with advice for investigation and repair,

 - Points for your legal adviser to check,

 - Other relevant considerations concerning safety, locality, environmental considerations,

 - Colour photos of defects to illustrate shortcomings,

 - Additional services can be organised such as further intrusive investigations or a valuation.